Alanis Morissette Names Newborn After A Season

 Up until the birth of Winter, Morissette kept fans updated on her journey of being pregnant on Instagram.
 In June, she shared a cover shot she did for Self magazine which saw the “Head Over Feet” songstress flaunting her bump in the middle of the desert.

-After two Canadian only released albums, Alanis rose to fame in the mid-’90s when she released her third studio album, Jagged Little Pill.
+After two Canada only released albums, Alanis rose to fame in the mid-’90s when she released her third studio album, Jagged Little Pill.
 The record is recognized as one of the best-selling albums worldwide, shifting over 33 million copies worldwide, per MTV.
 The album topped the charts in the U.S., the U.K., Canada, Australia, Germany, and New Zealand.
 With sales of over 10 million in the U.S. alone, it has been certified diamond, according to RIAA.

 Between 1996-1998, the era earned her nine Grammy Award nominations.
 She picked up Album of the Year, Best Rock Album, Best Female Rock Vocal Performance, Best Rock Song, and Best Long Form Music Video between those years.
 In 1999, she picked up two more Grammys for her single “Uninvited” for Best Rock Song and Best Female Rock Vocal Performance.
 In total, she has been nominated 14 times.